dustinpfister/test_threejs/README.md

 ## 2 - Starting a server

 I now have a node folder with two options for starting a server both of which make use of [express](https://dustinpfister.github.io/2018/06/12/express/) and [ejs](https://dustinpfister.github.io/2017/12/07/nodejs-ejs-javascript-templates/) for the rendering of templates.
 Both the new and old scripts use the same ejs templates at the time of this writing, but the new script is thus far working a little better when it comes to fully exploring the demo and for post folders.
+These scripts are still very much an after thought, but for me at least they are working well enough.

 ### 2.1 - Start the new server by calling index script directly